It is a bacterial or fungal infection within the eye that affects the vitreous and aqueous fluids.

-It is the most common form and occurs after perforation of the eyeball due to trauma, surgery or dissemination of an external ocular infection.
+It is the most common form and occurs after perforation of the eyeball due to trauma, surgery, or dissemination of external ocular infection.

-Sometimes, fragments of the lens that remain in the eye after cataract surgery can cause a certain type of endophthalmitis.
+Sometimes, fragments of the lens that remain in the eye after cataract surgery can cause a specific type of endophthalmitis.

-In addition, drugs that are injected into the vitreous cavity of the eye can carry infectious agents, whether they are contained in a contaminated medicine or through the act of penetrating the eye with a needle, which is quite delicate because of its wateriness.
+In addition, drugs injected into the vitreous cavity of the eye can carry infectious agents, whether they are contained in a contaminated medicine or penetrating the look with a needle, which is quite delicate because of its wateriness.

 Penetrating trauma to the eye can also introduce bacteria into the inner cavity of the eye, causing endophthalmitis.

-Acute cases of endophthalmitis are caused by gram-positive bacteria, and to a lesser degree by gram-negative bacteria and present symptoms within 6 weeks after surgery or ocular trauma.
+Acute cases of endophthalmitis are caused by gram-positive bacteria and, to a lesser degree, by gram-negative bacteria and present symptoms within six weeks after surgery or ocular trauma.

-Chronic cases that show symptoms after 6 weeks are often related to previous surgery and are commonly caused by slowly progressive infections such as “Propionibacterium acnes” or fungi.
+After six weeks, chronic cases that show symptoms are often related to previous surgery and are commonly caused by slowly progressive infections such as “Propionibacterium acnes” or fungi.

 It occurs when infectious organisms invade the inside of the eye from the bloodstream.

-Systemic infections, which are those caused by some type of microorganism and that can spread to the eye causing endogenous endophthalmitis, are often associated with systemic fungal or gram-negative bacterial infections.
+Systemic infections, which are those caused by some microorganism and that can spread to the eye causing endogenous endophthalmitis, are often associated with systemic fungal or gram-negative bacterial infections.

-There may be a white or yellow discharge on or inside the eyelid, and the cornea may show a white cloudiness, due to the presence of a layer of white blood cells present in the anterior chamber of the eye between the iris and the cornea.
+There may be a white or yellow discharge on or inside the eyelid, and the cornea may show white cloudiness due to a layer of white blood cells present in the anterior chamber of the eye between the iris and the cornea.

-If there is a loss of vision after eye surgery, especially accompanied by pain, a doctor should be notified immediately.
+A doctor should be notified immediately if there is a loss of vision after eye surgery, especially accompanied by pain.

 Endophthalmitis usually occurs between 2 and 5 days after surgery, but some mild forms may occur weeks after surgery.

-Patients who have undergone a glaucoma “filtration” procedure have an increased risk of developing endophthalmitis throughout life.
+Patients who have undergone a glaucoma “filtration” procedure have an increased risk of developing endophthalmitis.

-Endophthalmitis is usually a very serious problem and a quick examination by an ophthalmologist is essential to make an adequate diagnosis and initiate the treatment to follow.
+Endophthalmitis is usually a severe problem, and a quick examination by an ophthalmologist is essential to make an adequate diagnosis and initiate the treatment to follow.

 Risk factors of endophthalmitis

-The loss of vitreous gel (also called vitreous humor), altered posterior capsule, poor wound closure and prolonged surgery are risk factors for developing endophthalmitis.
+The loss of vitreous gel (also called vitreous humor), altered posterior capsule, poor wound closure, and prolonged surgery risk of developing endophthalmitis.